Dhalsim: In video games

 In his Arcade Mode ending in Street Fighter II, Dhalsim wins the tournament and returns home on his elephant Kodal.
 Three years later, Dhalsim's son, Datta, discovers a photograph of his father from the tournament.
 From the original Street Fighter II and up until Super Street Fighter II, this ending graphic was drawn in a comical style.
 In Super Street Fighter II Turbo, it was changed to a more realistic style, with Dhalsim's wife Sally (named Sari in the UDON comic book series) added alongside Datta.

 Dhalsim would later appear in the Street Fighter Alpha sub-series in Street Fighter Alpha 2 and Street Fighter Alpha 3.
 In his storyline in the Alpha games (which are set prior to the events of Street Fighter II), Dhalsim attempts to hunt down an "evil spirit" (M. Bison) that is threatening the world.
 Dhalsim also appears in the Street Fighter EX sub-series, beginning with the console-exclusive version, Street Fighter EX Plus α, followed by Street Fighter EX2 and Street Fighter EX3.
 His characterization and motivation are the same as they are in the previous Street Fighter game.
 Dhalsim later appears in Street Fighter IV, and has also appeared as a playable character in several crossover fighting games, which include: X-Men vs. Street Fighter, Marvel Super Heroes vs. Street Fighter, Marvel vs. Capcom 2, Capcom vs. SNK, Capcom vs. SNK 2, SNK vs. Capcom: SVC Chaos and Street Fighter X Tekken.
 He makes a special appearance in Street Fighter X Mega Man.

-Character concept

-The origin of Dhalsim's name was taken from an Indian restaurant in Osaka near Capcom's office ("Dhal" is lentils, "shim" is Hyacinth beans).

-Before the official release of Street Fighter II, the early original design for Dhalsim was a turban-wearing fighter who had one of his abilities to double-jump in mid-air, and his name was Great Tiger (グレート・タイガー Hepburn: Gurēto Taigā?) who was most likely a copy of a fighter of the same name from the Punch-Out!! series since 1984.
-One of Dhalsim's other early designs bore a striking resemblance to Ganesha, a Hindu god with four arms and the head of an elephant.
-A picture of Ganesha can be seen in the background of his Street Fighter II stage, and his fifth alternate costume in Ultra Street Fighter IV resembles him.

-Lead designer of Street Fighter II, Akira Nishitani, stated in an interview that the concept of Dhalsim's ability to stretch his limbs comes from the "Zoom Punch" technique featured in the manga series JoJo's Bizarre Adventure.
-This is reconfirmed in the comment section of Dhalism's bio in the Street Fighter X Tekken Artworks artbook.
-Fans would also point out that Dhalsim's stretching abilities were inspired by Wong Wing-song's role Yogi Tro Le Soung the Indian Fighter from the 1976 Taiwanese-Chinese wuxia film Master of the Flying Guillotine which was also a hit sequel.
+Dhalsim also appears as an enemy character in the Sega arcade game, Juezhan Tianhuang.